pytorch/pytorch.github.io/_posts/2022-6-7-how-disney-improved-activity-recognition-with-multimodal-approaches-with-pytorch.md

-Once we have extracted the embedding from each modality, we concatenate them into a single sequence and pass it through a set of MLPMixer blocks; next we use average pooling & a classification head to get predictions.
+Once we have extracted the embedding from each modality, we concatenate them into a single sequence and pass it through a set of MLP-Mixer blocks; next we use average pooling & a classification head to get predictions.